Werner Ziegler

 Werner Ziegler (30 April 1916 - 15 April 2001) was a German officer during World War II.
 He was also a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.

-Ziegler joined the Bundeswehr in 1956, serving at the Infantry School in Hammelburg under General Hellmuth Mäder.
-In 1960 Ziegler served deputy commander of the Panzergrenadierbrigade 35.
+Ziegler joined the Bundeswehr in 1956, working at the Infantry School in Hammelburg under General Hellmuth Mäder.
+In 1960 Ziegler was deputy commander of the Panzergrenadierbrigade 35.
 Seven years later he retired as Oberst and commander of the Panzergrenadierbrigade 19 in Ahlen.